 Do Ideas Just Happen?

-In our article where we discussed the The Law of Thinking, we looked at how thought is a measurable entity that is formed in the mind from the coalition of energy vibrations that are attracted to us.
+In my article where I discussed the The Law of Thinking, I looked at how thought is a measurable entity that is formed in the mind from the coalition of energy vibrations that are attracted to us.
 Every thought is therefore a creation in its own right.
 There are, for the purposes of this article, two main types of thought:

 - A though that is generated in response to a visual or other sensory input from the world around us is still a creation, although it is not of any consequence unless it brings about the creation of an idea.